IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 ### Does this work with AWS, Azure, and GCP instances of Snowflake?

 Yes.
 The schema and connection behaviour for Snowflake are the same across all those cloud service providers.
-You may wish to deploy a Guardium collector in the same region as your snowflake instance to reduce items such as egress costs.
+You may wish to deploy a Guardium collector in the same region as your Snowflake instance to reduce items such as egress costs.